chunkhang/AI-Notes/README.md

   - The problem domain requires a large amount of human expertise
 - **Problem-solving approaches of an AI problem**
   - Heuristic is a rule of thumb for solving a problem.
 It is a set of guidelines that often  works to solve a problem.
 Can do things out of order.
   - Algorithm has to execute them in a specific way.
 If no input, it is not going to work.
-Order and inputs are important is important.
+Order and inputs are important.

 ### Problem formulation – five attributes to consider